 And, as it is using your body’s own natural currents, many of the side effects of such machinery as galvanic stim for pain or low current stim for face lifting are avoided while creating the same or similar beneficial results.

 The choice of Kansa as the metal used in the wand is influenced by the following facts.

 Kansa is a strong metal, harder than either of the constituent metals copper and tin alone.
 Together they are used in a ratio ranging from 77-80% and 23-20% respectively.

 Kansa is easy to cast as its melting point could be achieved in ancient furnaces using coal.
 Kansa has a high resistance to corrosion.
 It does not oxidize beyond the surface.
-Bronze is a neutral material to the skin.
+Bronze is a neutral material for the skin.